thewh1teagle/heb-tts-benchmark/README.md

 This repository contains the code for the Hebrew TTS benchmark.

+See [Hebrew TTS Benchmark](https://thewh1teagle.github.io/heb-tts-benchmark) for the live results.

-See phonikud.github.io for more information.
+See [Phonikud](https://phonikud.github.io) for more information.

 ## Add new model